-If you are a faculty member at a GETSEA institution and are interested in offering a mini-course for graduate students on a particular topic, please view the call for proposals below.
-The deadline has been EXTENDED to December 15.
+If you are a faculty member at a university or college and are interested in offering a mini-course for graduate students on a particular topic, please view the call for proposals below.

-GETSEA is offering one free and virtual mini-course this fall on topics in Southeast Asian studies, open to graduate students from a wide range of backgrounds.
-Current graduates students at a GETSEA member institution receive first priority in admission to the courses, though graduate students at any institution who research in and around Southeast Asia may apply for admission to take a mini-course.
+GETSEA offers free and virtual mini-courses on topics in Southeast Asian studies, incorporating voices and perspectives from Southeast Asia, and open to graduate students from a wide range of backgrounds.
+Current graduate students at a GETSEA member institution receive first priority in admission to the courses, though graduate students at any institution who research in and around Southeast Asia may apply for admission to take a mini-course.

 These courses do not offer course credit for students at their home institutions.
 However, students are encouraged to work with a faculty member at their home institution to count the course towards an independent/directed study/reading credit.
 Whether or not students seek credit at their own institution, all students are expected to attend all session and complete all coursework.
 There is no auditing of GETSEA mini-courses.